parnapraveen/DSC180A_Replication_Project/docs/reference.md

 ## 🎓 Sample Questions for the Platform

 ### Beginner Questions
-- "What genes are associated with diabetes?"
+- "What genes are associated with Hypertension?"
-- "What drugs treat hypertension?"
+- "What drugs treat Coronary_Artery_Disease?"
-- "What protein does GENE_ALPHA encode?"
+- "What protein does TP53 encode?"
-- "What diseases is PROT_BETA associated with?"
+- "What diseases is BRCA1 associated with?"

 ### Intermediate Questions
-- "Show me the pathway from GENE_GAMMA to diseases"
+- "Show me the pathway from BRCA2 to diseases"
-- "What are the targets of AlphaCure?"
+- "What are the targets of Lisinopril?"
-- "Find proteins linked to metabolic diseases"
+- "Find proteins linked to cardiovascular diseases"
-- "Which drugs target proteins associated with cancer?"
+- "Which drugs target proteins associated with Heart_Failure?"

 ### Advanced Questions
-- "Find complete pathways from genes to treatments for diabetes"
+- "Find complete pathways from genes to treatments for Type2_Diabetes"
-- "Show drugs that target proteins encoded by GENE_ALPHA"
+- "Show drugs that target proteins encoded by TP53"
-- "What is the shortest path between GENE_BETA and BetaTherapy?"
+- "What is the shortest path between BRCA1 and Atorvastatin?"
 - "Find genes that encode proteins targeted by multiple drugs"

 ## 🎯 Demo Script (12-15 minutes)